salon-management

 Treatwell markets itself as a growth tool for salons.
 And it does bring in new clients — that part is real.
 But the price of those clients is where most salon owners get a nasty surprise.

-Here is what Treatwell actually charges:
+Here is what Treatwell actually charges in 2026:

 • 35% commission on every new client booking through the marketplace

-• 2.5% processing fee on all online prepayments
+• 2.5% processing fee on all online prepayments (2% in the Netherlands)

 The Real Math: What You Are Actually Paying